arthurBricq/ros_robottle/README.md

 ### Internal Nodes (i.e. the brain)
 - **slam.py**: SLAM node (evaluate position and map).
 It outputs on topics `world_map` and `robot_pos`.
 It is an implementation of the 'TinySLAM' algorithm, which is built locally from this repository: [BreezySLAM](https://github.com/simondlevy/BreezySLAM). *Some portion of this code needs to be modified*
 - **controller_ol.py**: most basic controller, will avoid obstacles merely based on the SLAM output.
 It then communicates commands to the node *uart_messenger* (which then transfer them to the Arduino Mega)
+- **controller1.py**: it's going to be the first controller that makes the robot run autonomously.
+Work in progress.
 - **vision_analyser.py**: service manager that can (i) take a picture on demand by subscribing to one of **detectnet** topics (to get 1 raw image input from the streamline) and (ii) analyse it straigth away.
 Offered services are the followings:
     - 'find_map_corners': take a picture and return angle change from beacons present on the image.
 Work in progress.